SudhaLV/SudhaLV/README.md

     • Worked as a Trainer in Oracle stream to train and facilitate associates entering the IT company.
 The program lasted for 3 months with a 30 member team consisting of IT         and Non-IT graduates.
 As part of the program the graduates were trained in Oracle as main stream along with basics of IT , SDLC cycle, programming in Java, Linux OS,           Oracle SQL and PL/SQL .

   # Client: British Telecom - Customer Management Platform Services(CMPS), TCS (Nov’07 – Feb’12)
-    This project is about accessing and providing the data to various customer management systems by integrating the existing systems through Web Logic Integration Server.
+    CMPS project is about accessing and providing the data to various customer management systems by integrating the existing systems through Web Logic Integration Server.
 CMPS     consumes the data from various backend systems and expose them as Webservices.
 CMPS also supports the data migration from legacy systems on to strategic systems built in       oracle.
   # Roles and Responsibilities
     • Understand the business needs and implement the same into functional database design.
     • Developed Packages, stored procedures and functions to perform calculations and implementation of business logic.